brownieboy/react-bootstrap-slider/README.md

         npm run e2eDev

-This assumes that you already have the Demo running on port 3000 via an `npm run start` or `yarn start` in the project's root folder (see above).
+This assumes that you already have the Demo running on port 3000 via an `npm run start` or `yarn start` in the project's /examples folder (see above).

 To run run tests against the Production version of the Demo, you need to run: